Caris LeVert: Personal life

 LeVert is the son of Kim and Darryl Wayne LeVert and has a brother, Darryl Marcus, who is his junior by 11 months.
 His mother is a Columbus City Schools first grade teacher.
 His father, who was a graphic designer, died on April 4, 2010, at the age of 46.
 His brother, Darryl Marcus, played basketball for Connors State College.
 LeVert comes from a musical family as he is the third cousin of Eddie LeVert, the lead vocalist of the O'Jays.
 Eddie's sons include singers Gerald LeVert of LSG and LeVert (along with Sean LeVert).
+Caris was named after his grandfather, who was president of the Johnstown, Ohio school board.